FairwindsOps/insights-docs/docs/features/integrations.md

 2. Hover over `Microsoft Teams` and click `Add Integration`
 3. Once you have connected Microsoft Teams to Insights, you can choose which teams > channels you'd like notifications to be sent to in the `Settings > Notifications` page

-See the configure section to [customize Slack alerts through Automation Rules.](/features/automation-rules#microsoft-teams-notifications)
+See the configure section to [customize MS Teams alerts through Automation Rules.](/features/automation-rules#microsoft-teams-notifications)